Gary Cooper: From The Westerner to For Whom the Bell Tolls, 1940–1943

-That same year, Cooper made two films with director and good friend Howard Hawks.
-In the biographical film Sergeant York, Cooper portrays war hero Alvin C. York, one of the most decorated American soldiers in World War I. The film chronicles York's early backwoods days in Tennessee, his religious conversion and subsequent piety, his stand as a conscientious objector, and finally his heroic actions at the Battle of the Argonne Forest, which earned him the Medal of Honor.
-Initially, Cooper was nervous and uncertain about playing a living hero, so he traveled to Tennessee to visit York at his home, and the two quiet men established an immediate rapport and discovered they had much in common.
-Inspired by York's encouragement, Cooper delivered a performance that Howard Barnes of the New York Herald Tribune called "one of extraordinary conviction and versatility", and that Archer Winston of the New York Post called "one of his best".
+That same year, Cooper made two films his good friend director Howard Hawks.
+In the biographical film Sergeant York, Cooper plays war hero Alvin C. York, one of the most decorated American soldiers in World War I. The film chronicles York's early backwoods days in Tennessee, his religious conversion and subsequent piety, his stand as a conscientious objector, and finally his heroic actions at the Battle of the Argonne Forest, which earned him the Medal of Honor.
+Initially, Cooper was nervous and uncertain about playing a living hero, so he traveled to Tennessee to visit York at his home, and the two men established a rapport and discovered they had much in common.
+Inspired by York's encouragement, Cooper delivered a performance that Howard Barnes of the New York Herald Tribune called "one of extraordinary conviction and versatility" and that Archer Winston of the New York Post called "one of his best".
 After the film's release, Cooper was awarded the Distinguished Citizenship Medal by the Veterans of Foreign Wars for his "powerful contribution to the promotion of patriotism and loyalty".
 York admired Cooper's performance and helped promote the film for Warner Bros.
 Sergeant York became the top-grossing film of the year and was nominated for 11 Academy Awards.
 Accepting his first Academy Award for Best Actor from his friend James Stewart, Cooper said, "It was Sergeant Alvin York who won this award.
 Shucks, I've been in the business 16 years and sometimes dreamed I might get one of these.
 That's all I can say ...
 Funny when I was dreaming I always made a better speech."